fastlane/fastlane/README.md

 If you want to have the screenshots inside a device frame, with a background and a fancy label on top, you can use [Sketch to App Store](http://sketchtoappstore.com/).

+To download all existing screenshots, use `deliver download_screenshots`.

 #### Update App description, keywords and more

 If you used `deliver init`, take a look at the `./metadata/` folder, which contains your app description, keywords and app title.
 If you change the content of the files, it will get updated when you run `deliver`.